NexMirror/Kallithea/docs/contributing.rst

 If you plan to use Bitbucket_ for sending contributions, you can also fork Kallithea on Bitbucket_ first (https://bitbucket.org/conservancy/kallithea) and then replace the clone step above by a clone of your fork.
-In this case, please see :ref:`contributing-guidelies` below for configuring your fork correctly.
+In this case, please see :ref:`contributing-guidelines` below for configuring your fork correctly.

 Contribution flow